-- A coaching centre in a village (100 students this year) and another on Math campus with 55 students.
+- A coaching centre in a village (100 students) and another on the Math campus with 50 students.

-- Conducting Yuvak Sangha, Taruna Sangha, Balak Sangha, and Balika Sangha (cultural and recreational centres for 80 young men, boys and girls), cultural competitions, seminars and summer retreats for students.
+- Conducting Yuvak Sangha and Balak Sangha (cultural and recreational centres for 35 young men and boys), cultural competitions, seminars and summer retreats for 125 students.

-- Daily worship and bhajans, weekly discourses, and retreats.
+- Daily worship and bhajans, weekly discourses in the ashrama and elsewhere and retreats.

-- Celebration of the birth anniversaries of religious personalities.
+- Celebration of the birth anniversaries of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda, other religious personalities.

 - Welfare work by way of distribution of educational aids to school children, and clothes and pecuniary help to the poor and needy.